juliannatetreault/LucidApp/README.md

 ## Installation

-To use the LucidApp, a user must first install the application on their local machine by forking and cloning this repo.
-From their a user should follow these steps:
+To use the LucidApp, a user must first install the application onto their local machine by forking and cloning this repo.
+From there a user should follow these steps:

 - Execute `$bundle` to install gems
 - Execute `$shotgun` to start the server